-This article is specifically meant to help clients better understand how Overpass handles payment.
+This article is specifically meant to help clients better understand how Overpass handles weekly agent compensation.
 If you are using Overpass as a contractor, please visit Contractors' Guide to Status-Based Billing instead.

-Overpass makes billing straightforward with our "status-based" system.
+Overpass makes compensating your team straightforward with our "status-based" system.
 In simplest terms, this means that we track what contractors are doing when they're logged into the site (their "status"), and invoice you accordingly.
 When logged in, the current status appears in the upper right corner.

 For the most part, these statuses update automatically, based on how the contractor is currently using the site.
 However, there are a few secondary statuses which can be changed manually by the contractor.
 Learning these differences will help you better understand your weekly invoices.